counterpoint-studio/genmusic-workshop/2-4-interact/README.md

 ## Exercises

-1. Make the notes “brighter” when the energy is higher: Higher pitches, and with higher frequencies on the filter.
+1. Make the notes higher in pitch when the energy is higher.
+2. Decrease the delay time and increase feedback when the energy is higher.
-2. Make the visual shapes differ based on energy: For example, use brighter colour by playing with the HSL colour saturation and brightness.
+3. Make the visual shapes differ based on energy: For example, use brighter colour by playing with the HSL colour saturation and brightness.
-3. Add another kind of visualisation, perhaps using smaller shapes, for the melody generators we added in section 2.
+4. Add another kind of visualisation, perhaps using smaller shapes, for the melody generators we added in section 2.

 ## Relevant Resources